zandax online course logo

 There's More Than One Way To Be Assertive

 Hold on a minute, though!
 If we accept that the negative treatment of assertive women is simply the result of deep-rooted stereotypes, we're stuck.
-There's nothing we can do to improve the situation.
+There are limited ways we can improve the situation.

 So maybe we need to come at this from another angle.